 After the food reaches the throat, it enters through the pharynx to the esophagus, where it ends up in the crop.
 The crop is a muscular pouch that acts as a storage bag for food.

-During the first stages of this process, the parrot will open and close its mouth while moving the food through the tract, which looks very similar to yawning.
+During the first stages of the digestive process, the parrot will open and close its mouth while moving the food through the tract, which looks similar to yawning.
 If you see your parrot repeatedly open and close its mouth soon after eating, this is the most likely reason.